Scimitaria/PRNC/README.md

 # PRNC
-A Polish Reverse Notation calculator, written in Forth.
+### A Polish Reverse Notation calculator, written in Forth.

+I would've done something more complicated, but Forth is the most obnoxiously incomprehensible language I've encountered so far, and a PRNC seems tailored to Forth's postfix stack-oriented nature.

-The run script simplifies the process of running the calculator
+The run script simplifies the process of running the calculator.